If you purchase an independently reviewed product or service through a link on our website, Footwear News may receive an affiliate commission.

 Best Mid-Calf Rain Boots for Women

-Joules Molly Welly Rain Boot
+Joules Molly Welly Rain Boots

 Don’t let cloudy skies get you down.
 Add a cherry accent to your look when the weather gets rough with Joules’ Molly Welly.
 The mid-calf silhouette comes in a range of fun prints, but we especially love it in this baby blue hue and daffodil print.
 You won’t have to worry about slipping and sliding in these thanks to a water-dispersing outsole underfoot.
 And, an adjustable strap at the top of the shaft helps you customize the fit to reduce the chance of water entering the boot.

-Tommy Hilfiger Splash Rain Boot
+Tommy Hilfiger Splash Rain Boots

 Rubber rain boots don’t get much more stylish than this pair from Tommy Hilfiger.
 A quilted textile shaft and gold branded hardware offer elegant updates on the otherwise traditional silhouette.
 And just as with its exterior, the boot has thoughtful details inside, too, including a soft lining and plush footbed.